Musk lugs sink into Twitter HQ as $44B deal deadline looms

 Inside Twitter, Musk’s offer was met with confusion and falling morale, especially after Musk publicly criticized one of Twitter’s top lawyers involved in content-moderation decisions.

 In July, Musk abruptly reversed course, announcing that he was abandoning his bid to buy Twitter.
 His stated reason: Twitter hadn’t been straightforward about its problem with fake accounts he dubbed “spam bots.”
-Twitter sued Musk in Delaware Chancery Court to force the deal through.
-Two weeks before a 5-day trial was scheduled to begin, Musk changed his mind again, saying that he wanted to complete the deal after all.
+Twitter sued, and two weeks before a 5-day trial was scheduled to begin, Musk changed his mind again, saying that he wanted to complete the deal after all.